 It’s best to run through the usual Cortana speaker setup procedure prior to attempting to use it as a Bluetooth speaker, which we have done prior to this demo.

-1. Locate the Bluetooth button, at the rear of the speaker, as shown in the next picture, pointed at by the purple arrow.
+The Bluetooth pairing button is at the rear of this HK speaker, as shown in the next picture,.
+There, we pointed at it with the purple arrow.

 The speaker should then play a chord and announce, in our case, “Ready to pair.
 Go to Bluetooth settings on your phone or PC, and select ”Tom’s Invoke 1” ” While the speaker is talking, the lights ramp up to a brighter white and blue pattern, as shown in the next picture.